Laravel-Backpack/docs/4.0/crud-how-to.md

 <a name="use-the-media-library"></a>
 ## Use the Media Library (File Manager)

 If you've chosen to install [elFinder](http://elfinder.org/) when installing Backpack, you already have a media manager.
-And it’s integrated into:
+And it's integrated into:
 - TinyMCE (as "tinymce" fieldtype)
 - CKEditor (as "ckeditor" fieldtype)
 - CRUD "browse" fieldtype